musiKk/plyj/README.md

 plyj
 ====

-plyj is a Java parser written in Python using PLY.
+plyj is a Java parser written in Python.
 It has the awesome [PLY] as its sole dependency.

 Synopsis
 --------

 ```python
 import plyj.parser as plyj

 parser = plyj.Parser()